nadeemyaseen-rs/fpga_workshop/README.md

 ![day1_lab_io_plan](screenshots/day1_lab_io.png)

-To map the I/O, either look at the data sheet of board or on actual board to find the pin number
+To map the I/O, either look at the data sheet of board or on actual board to find the pin number.
+On Vivado software, set the clock, reset button and output LEDs.
+Save it as constraint file.
+Slack means the time difference between the data required time and data arrival time.

+Synthesis:

+In Flow Navigator window, click on synthesis to synthesis the design.
+This will synthesis the design.
+Looking at the timing report indicate us it is not reporting the slack value.
+That's because we have not given it the clock frequency.
+To add actual timing we need to provide the clock frequency which can be done using the `Constraints Wizard` in Flow Navigator or using the TCL command in XDC file.
+Once providing the clock frequency, synthesis the design again.
+After this, synthesising it again, the schematic will look like as shown below:

+Now looking at timing report, it will show us that slack is positive.
+So we can move to implementation and then generate the bitstream.